-- Submit your application to the Registrar’s Office.
+- Submit your application to the Registrar’s Office, Sexton Campus Student Service Centre or the Truro Campus Enrolment Services Centre.
 The deadline is Wednesday at 4pm.

 - Status of application.
 The Registrar's Office will e-mail applicants by Thursday afternoon with approval or denial of the temporary loan application and the date your cheque will be available.